sento documentation

 Dynamically binds the next state data (

-event-data' but should be used in different context.
+on-transition').
+Effectively same asevent-data' but should be used in different context.

 2.6 Stashing